bokov/elsevier-template/paper.md

 # Background

 In mammals, the risk of mortality is not constant over time.
 Rather, it increases log-linearly with age [@MuellerGompertzequationpredictive1995; FinchSlowmortalityrate1990].
 Using only ages of death or at loss-to-followup (censored events), the Gompertz probability density function can be used to obtain the maximum likelihood estimates for the initial risk of mortality (IMR or $\lambda$ ) and the rate at which it accelertates (RoA or $\gamma$ ).
 On a log scale these correspond to a slope and an intercept of mortality risk over time.
+These parameters can then be plugged back into the observed data to its likelihood.
+When comparing a test group with a control group the null hypothesis is that their lifespans are no different from each other and therefore the same pair of IMR and RoA parameters are sufficient to fit the observed data.
+However, if the two groups have different IMRs, a model with three parameters-- IMR~control, IMR~treated, and RoA -- will have a larger likelihood and this is the basis of the likelihood ratio test as used here.
+The same principle applies a difference in the RoAs between the groups, or differences in both parameters (now the likelihood from the two-parameter null model is being comparted to the likelihood from a four-parameter model where everything is different between the two groups, adjusted for the additional difference in degrees of freedom).

 We recently reported that the Weibull and the Cox Proportional Hazard tests had roughly similar performance to a likelihood ratio test using estimates of Gompertz model parameters obtained via Nelder-Mead optimization [@NelderSimplexMethodFunctionMinimization1965].
 The Weibull model was found to be slighly less sensitive and slightly more resistant against false positives than the others [@bokov2017riskmodels].
 However, when the IMR increased (i.e. higher initial hazard) and RoA decreased (i.e. hazard increases more slowly) in a test group compared to the control group, or vice versa, only the Gompertz likelihood ratio test could detect differences even though the survival curves visibly diverged.
 Our simulations were based on hazard estimates for laboratory mice.

 But we cannot assume that these conclusions are automatically applicable to humans.
-Obviously the IMR and RoA parameters in humans will be much smaller and harder to detect.
-Furthermore,
+Clearly humans are orders of magnitude longer-lived so human IMR and RoA parameters will be smaller and harder to detect.
+Furthermore, laboratory animals are kept in as homogeneous an environment as possible, while humans are in some sense a 'wild' population so in addition to IMR and RoA, a third parameter may need to be included to account for extrinsic hazards-- EH, or *c* .

 # Methods

 ## Data

+In our earlier work we used combined results for just the control groups of multiple longevity studies carried out using non-mutant C57Bl6 mice to obtain parameters with which to generate simulated data representative of this species.
+For humans we used life-tables for the combined US population from 2012 [@xu2016md].
+These are the second to most recent available, and we are deliberately holding out the 2014 installment published this year [@arias2017united] as a validation dataset for upcoming work.

+The life table data is in one-year increments for

+## Software

 ## Statistics

-## Software design

 # Results

-## How large of a single-paramter difference is detectable?
+## How large must a single-parameter difference be in order to be detectable?

 ## How large are differences between real human populations?